Intellectual Property Initiatives

 In addition, we provide education at our overseas subsidiaries that is appropriate for each region.
 For example, our Chinese subsidiaries provide copyright training on the proper use of software, and our U.S. subsidiaries provide intellectual property training targeting both newly hired and existing employees.

-Toshiba Group holds the Toshiba Group Intellectual Property Conference each year, where it awards particularly outstanding inventions with “Excellent Invention Award”.
+Toshiba Group holds the Toshiba Group Patent Conference each year, where it awards particularly outstanding inventions with “Excellent Invention Award”.

-In FY2021, 6 Business Contribution Prizes were granted to commemorate inventions that had made significant contributions to the Company’s business, and 4 Future Value Creation Prizes in commemoration of inventions which we expect will contribute to business or provide value to society in future.
-Award winners were announced online as per last year.
-The final stage of the convention also featured a special lecture from a guest lecturer and a webinar and panel discussion hosted by an in-house intellectual property rights expert themed around the topic of how intellectual properties extend across multiple sectors.
+In FY2022, we held an awards ceremony for the first time in four years, where we granted 5 Business Contribution Prizes to commemorate inventions that had made significant contributions to the Company’s business, and 4 Future Value Creation Prizes in commemoration of inventions which we expect will contribute to business or provide value to society in future.

 Protection of Toshiba Brand